lectron/launcher/README.md

   * Receive client updates as soon as we release them.
   * Files are validated before launch.
 Corrupt or incorrect files will be redownloaded.
 * ☕ **Automatic Java validation.**
+  * Java is a dependency that helps you run this application correctly.
   * If you have an incompatible version of Java installed, we'll install the right one *for you*.
   * You do not need to have Java installed to run the launcher.
 * 📰 News feed natively built into the launcher.